-The following letter is in response to the May 11, 2016, completeness determination letter you sent in regards to the application noted above.
-The accompanying 3 copies of the Northwest Self Storage application (revised May 17, 2016) contain the materials referenced below.
+This letter is in response to the May 25, 2016, completeness determination letter you sent in regards to the application noted above.
+(We emailed you a digital draft version of this letter, including the responses below, on May 27 with a request for comments.)
+The accompanying copies of the Northwest Self Storage application (revised June 16, 2016) incorporate the materials referenced below.